 Women are a category of people; gender is the socially constructed difference between women and men.
 The meaning society gives to the roles of men and women results in certain power relations and dynamics.
 As a consequence, inequality in people’s capacity to make choices exists.
 Because women are often lagging behind in this respect, many tools are focused on empowering women.
-However, for changing gender relations in society input of both men and women are required.
+However, in order to change gender relations in society, the input of both men and women is required.

 This toolkit is not a ready-made recipe to integrate gender into your value chain development project.
-It rather offers a range of tools that can be used per stage of your intervention.
+Rather, it offers a range of tools that could be used at every stage of your intervention.
 It is up to the practitioner to decide which combination of tools to use.

 It is the responsibility of the practitioner to adjust the tools to his or her specific situation.

 The toolkit strives to be a low-threshold portal for the value chain practitioner.
 We believe in the concept of ‘open knowledge’.
 We want to make tools not only ‘available’ and ‘accessible’ but also ‘adjustable’.
-Therefore we encourage you to use and adjust the tools and to share your experiences and adjustments with us.
-We are also interested in other tools you consider useful.
-Experiences can be shared by going to the ‘Sharing tab’ in the table of content.
+Therefore, we encourage you to use and adjust the tools and to share your experiences and adjustments with us.
+We are also interested in other tools you may consider useful.
+Experiences can be shared via the online platform of the Agri-ProFocus Learning network on Gender in Value Chains.

-In return we would like to be mentioned as source for the material, so that others can also join our growing network.
+In return, Agri-ProFocus would like to be mentioned as source for the material, so that others can also join our growing network.

-The content of this Toolkit has been developed by Angelica Senders of Fair & Sustainable Advisory Services, Anna Lentink of Triodos Facet and Mieke Vanderschaeghe, independent consultant, with support of Roel Snelder of Agri-ProFocus Netherlands.
+The content of this Toolkit has been developed by Angelica Senders of Fair & Sustainable Advisory Services, Anna Lentink of Triodos Facet, Mieke Vanderschaeghe, independent consultant, and Jacqueline Terrillon, coach of the gender in value chains coaching track of Agri-ProFocus in Uganda with support of Roel Snelder of Agri-ProFocus Netherlands

-The tools are taken from manuals produced by practitioners and organisations, available in the public domain or made available through the Agri-ProFocus Gender in value chains network.
-The toolkit relies strongly on manuals produced by: USAID, SNV, GIZ , KIT, Oxfam and ILO.
-Click here for an overview of available manuals/ online tools.
+The tools are taken from manuals produced by practitioners and organizations, available in the public domain or made available to the Agri-ProFocus Gender in value chains network.
+The toolkit relies strongly on manuals produced by USAID, SNV, GIZ , ILO, Oxfam and CARE.